bravoalpha79/MothRadar/README.md

 **Conclusion: the issue will need to be fixed in a later version of the app.**
 ***
 **Issue #2: Ticket list view and detail view needlessly display time (H:MM) of ticket creation.**
-_Analysis: In a late stage of development, the date_created field in the ticket model has been changed to a DateTime field.
-However, in the ticket_list and ticket_detail templates no filter was added to filter out the time._
+_Analysis: In a late stage of development, the date_created field format in the Ticket model has been changed to DateTimeField.
+However, in the ticket_list and ticket_detail templates no filter was added to filter out the time part._

-_Solution: Add filter (display only date) to the display of object.date_created in the ticket_detail template._
+_Solution: Add filter (display only date) to the display of object.date_created in the ticket_detail template and of ticket.date_created in the ticket_list template._

 _Validation: Revalidate HTML code of ticket_list.html and ticket_detail.html.
 Re-check display of concerned data in ticket list and ticket detail views._

-**Conclusion: the issue will need to be fixed in a later version of the app.**
+Outcome: Fix implemented, HTML code successfully revalidated, display of ticket list and ticket detail views checked.
+Issue has been fixed.
+**Conclusion: Issue #2 is fixed and can be closed.**
+***